Halifax Crane Collapse Class Action

 Thornbloom Boutique Limited v.
 W.M.
 Fares Architects et al

 Nova Scotia Supreme Court File: Hfx No. 492055

 On October 18, 2019 Wagners filed a proposed class action in the Supreme Court of Nova Scotia on behalf of residents and businesses alleged to have been affected by the collapse of a crane during post tropical storm Dorian on September 7, 2019.

 The proposed class action was filed by proposed representative plaintiff Thornbloom Boutique Limited against W.M.
 Fares Architects Inc., W.M.
 Fares & Associates Incorporated, Lead Structural Formwork Limited and The Manitowoc Company, Inc., on behalf of residents and businesses within the area evacuated to address the crane collapse and permit its removal.
 The action seeks recovery of damages alleged to be sustained by the class, including lost sales revenue, lost rent and costs of relocation.

-To register and determine if you qualify for inclusion in Wagners’ proposed action, please fill out this registration form.
+To inform us of your interest and determine if you qualify for inclusion in Wagners’ proposed class action, please fill out this registration form.
 If you have any concerns or questions please contact us by phone or email at [email protected].

 Updates & Latest Developments

 The Honourable Justice D. Timothy Gabriel has been appointed as Case Management Judge.
 Justice Gabriel will oversee and manage the proceedings, including setting a schedule for certification, and the procedural steps to be taken beforehand.
 The Case Management Judge also gives directions and can help to settle any conflicts between us and defence counsel.